-So last week I wrote about using 2 factor authentication (2FA) to stay safer when using your Google account, even as a sole trader.
-I also mentioned how that particular authentication technique couldn’t be used with G Suite.
+I’ve previously written about using 2 factor authentication (2FA) to stay safer when using your Google account, even as a sole trader.
+I also mentioned how that particular authentication technique couldn’t be used with Google Workspace.

-However, there is another version of 2FA that can be used by G Suite users which I’m going to discuss in this article.
+However, there is another version of 2FA or two-step verification that can be used by Google Workspace users which I’m going to discuss in this article.

 Essentially 2FA requires users to verify their identity through something they know (such as a password) plus something they have (such as a physical key or access code delivered to a device).
 It’s also called multi-factor authentication (MFA) or 2-step verification (2SV).

 Do sole traders and small business owners really need 2FA?

 Short answer?
 YES!